sbidy/PS-ExecutionMonitor/README.md

 https://github.com/sbidy/PoMs/releases

 Here you can find the compiled "PsMs.exe" (x64 and x86).
 After you start the tool, a small tray icon lives in your icon bar.
-To close und configure the PoMs click right on the icon.
+To close or configure the PoMs, click right on the icon.

 # Credits
 Idea was originated from Nikhil Mittals talk at BlackHat USA 2016 - "AMSI: How Windows 10 Plans to Stop Script-Based Attacks and